JustForCodin/JustForCodin/README.md

 # 👋 Hi, I’m @JustForCodin
-- 👀 I’m interested in Software Development and AI
+- 🤖 I specialize in Software Development and AI
-- 🌱 I’m currently learning Swift, Objective-C, UIKit and SwiftUI
+- I'm currently learning all about LLMs and how to build them from scratch
+- 🧠 I also like to play chess and neuroscience

 ## 📫 How to reach me?
 - My e-mail: musicjohnliofficial@gmail.com or odrozd.iosdev@gmail.com